HITECHCRIME/HC_SG69_Fall_It_Rise/README.md

 gotta erase it off the curb
 like a got a rollie

+gotta erase it off the curb - wait like a got a rollie

 gotta erase ey

 x
 x
 fucking outraaaged

+waaait, hold it iiiiin

 growl section

-gotta a way - homie
-gotta a way - hey up aye
-gotta a way - hey up
-gotta a way - hey up
-get it now plunk it now
-bunk ya help it now
-got it inside
-why don't you
-cut it out
+gotta a way - homie (get in the way) gotta a way - hey up aye gotta a way - hey up gotta a way - hey up get it now plunk it now bunk ya help it now got it inside why'nt you cut it out